pinot-contrib/pinot-docs/basics/data-import/schema-conforming-transformer.md

 description: Storing records with dynamic schemas in a table with a fixed schema.
 ---

-# Ingesting Records with Dynamic Schemas
+# Ingest records with dynamic schemas

 Some domains (e.g., logging) generate records where each record can have a different set of keys, whereas Pinot tables have a relatively static schema.
 Since these records have varying keys, it is impractical to store each field in its own table column.
 At the same time, most (if not all) fields may be important to the user, so we should not drop any field unnecessarily.